Mirella Freni: Biography

 Freni chose her roles carefully, saying in an interview: "I am generous in many ways, but not when I think it will destroy my voice.
 Some singers think they are gods who can do everything.
 But I have always been honest with myself and my possibilities."
 She refused Karajan's offers of Leonora in Verdi's Il trovatore and the title role in Puccini's Turandot.
 Elvira in Ernani was set aside after a single run at La Scala (and despite offers to sing the role elsewhere).
-She never sang Cio-Cio-San on stage, but recorded it twice, not including the 1974 film Madama Butterfly, alongside Plácido Domingo, with Karajan conducting and Jean-Pierre Ponnelle directing.
-She played Susanna in the Ponnelle film Le nozze di Figaro, which also featured Dietrich Fischer-Dieskau, Kiri Te Kanawa and Hermann Prey.
+She never sang Cio-Cio-San on stage, but recorded it twice, not including the 1975 film Madama Butterfly, alongside Plácido Domingo, with Karajan conducting and Jean-Pierre Ponnelle directing.
+She played Susanna in the Ponnelle film of Le nozze di Figaro, which also featured Dietrich Fischer-Dieskau, Kiri Te Kanawa and Hermann Prey.

-In 1978, after her marriage to Magiera had ended in divorce, she married Nicolai Ghiaurov, one of the leading operatic basses of the post-war period.
-Together they helped to establish the Centro Universale del Bel Canto in Vignola, where they began giving master classes in 2002.
-After Ghiaurov's death in 2004, Freni continued their work of preserving the bel canto tradition, teaching young singers from around the world.